Ankr-network/ankr-docs/docs/Earn/liquid-staking/ksm/ksm-liquid-staking-introduction.md

 ### No technical knowledge required

 Receive an easier staking experience with no technical knowledge necessary.
-Liquid Staking makes staking as easy as a swap: exchange your KSM for the reward-earning aKSMb token.
+Liquid Staking makes staking as easy as a swap: exchange your KSM for the reward earning aKSMb token.

 ### Enhanced decentralization